 3 Which legal regulations are to be observed?

 Histamine does not have to be labeled as an allergen, neither in the EU nor in the USA.
 However, since high histamine levels in fish indicate spoilage, potentially resulting in scombroid fish poisoning, histamine is of interest in hygiene monitoring.
 EU regulation 2073/2005 requires certain fish and fishery products to be tested for histamine.
 The limit value is 200 mg/kg (400 mg/kg for anchovies).
 Fish products exceeding the limit value may not be marketed.
 Since the beginning of 2017, there were eight recalls of fish products in the EU due to excessive histamine levels.
 Histamine limit values for wine and cheese are under discussion.
 Switzerland was the first country to establish a limit value for histamine in wine; however, the limit value has meanwhile been abolished.

 4 How is histamine detected in food?

 The analytical reference method for the detection of histamine in food is high performance liquid chromatography (HPLC).
 An alternative to this relatively expensive and time-consuming method is an ELISA test.
-In addition to the traditional enzyme immunoassay, there also is an enzymatic ELISA test (RIDASCREEN® Histamine enzymatic) which is quick and easy to use.
+In addition to a traditional enzyme immunoassay (RIDASCREEN® Histamin ELISA), there also is an enzymatic test in microtiter plate format (RIDASCREEN® Histamin enzymatic) which is quick and easy to use.
 The results are robust and correlate very well with the reference method.

 5 How can one prevent high histamine levels in food production?